rosin-project/rxros/README.md

 ## RxROS API

 Now, lets look at the language in more details.
-The RxROS provides simple access to ROS via a set of functions.
+RxROS provides simple access to ROS via a set of functions.
 The functions provides more precisely an extension to RxCpp that gives simple access to ROS.<br>